 Hartford CT

 Discover why Connecticut is considered The Constitution State.
 The Fundamental Orders, adopted by the Connecticut Council on January 15, 1639 are considered by some to be the basis of the US Constitution.
-And Hartford is home to the first Art Museum in America – the Wadsworth Antheneum, opened in 1844.
+Noah Webster – of Dictionary fame – lived in Hartford.
+And Harriet Beecher Stowe‘s home and the Mark Twain house basically shared a driveway.
+(All three domiciles offer public tours).
+Hartford is also home to the first Art Museum in America – the Wadsworth Antheneum, opened in 1844.

 Provincetown MA